Bipedalism: The Science Behind Your Legs

 Center of Gravity

 The picture on the right shows how the center of gravity works as we walk.
 Bipedalism comes down to our ability to balance on one foot as we walk.
 The moment in between our steps is what our bodies are adapted to.
 We hold our center just below our diaphragm, so we can stay balanced.
 When other primates try to do it, they wobble!

 Not only do other primates not have the same feet or femurs as we do, but because of their spines and necks, they can't continue to walk without wasting energy and being uncomfortable.

-Human spines are curved at coccyx to support our body weight and align with our skulls at the top to allow us to look straight ahead without hurting our necks.
+Human spines are curved at the coccyx to support our body weight and align with our skulls at the top to allow us to look straight ahead without hurting our necks.

 The Foramen Magnum

 The hole at the base of our skulls where the spine goes through is the foramen magnum.
-In the image depicting 3 different skulls, you have the chimp on top, the Australopithecus in the middle, and a human skull on the bottom.
+In the image depicting three different skulls, you have the chimp on top, the Australopithecus in the middle, and a human skull on the bottom.

 Being able to stand upright will be uncomfortable to say the least for the chimp as nerves can be pitched and it takes a lot of effort to force the head down when standing up.

-Australopithecus is more comfortable being able to be both arboreal and somewhat bipedal, and the human is entirely developed to walk on two legs, no longer being quadrupedal and saving energy.
+Australopithecus is more comfortable being able to be both arboreal and somewhat bipedal, and the human is entirely developed to walk on two legs, no longer quadrupedal and saving energy.